nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_EMPLOYEE_EDIT.md

 This way we're first checking if `employee.specialty` and `employee.rate` are defined before setting them as the values for our inputs.

 ## Refactoring the `onChange` functions
-Let's try to simply our code a bit by writing a function we can use for any `onChange` that updates our state.
+Let's try to simplify our code a bit by writing a function we can use for any `onChange` that updates our state.
 Here's the way we're currently handling the `onChange` of our inputs.

 ```jsx
 <input